Vibe-coding-nvm-delete-repo/news/README.md

 - Switch to the "News" tab
 - Click "Generate Report"
 - Watch as the AI searches each keyword and generates a summary
+- **NEW**: See real-time progress with per-keyword timing and optimized parallel processing

 ## Features